sentubiswas013/Javascript/code/question-08-angular.md

 ### 58. **What is the difference between `ngFor` and `ngForOf`?**

 - **Answer**: `ngFor` is an alias for `ngForOf` directive. `ngForOf` is a lower-level implementation of the directive that works with iterable objects, like arrays.
 While they are functionally equivalent, `ngFor` is the preferred shorthand for most applications.

-### 59. **How does Angular change detection work?
-What are the different strategies available?**

-- **Answer**: Angular uses a change detection mechanism to update the view whenever the model changes.
-The two primary change detection strategies are:
-  - **Default**: Checks every component in the tree for changes.
-  - **OnPush**: Only checks components when one of its input properties has changed, or an event has occurred within the component, or manually triggered change detection is invoked.

-You can optimize performance by using `OnPush`, as Angular will check only the components that need to be checked.

 ### 60. **What are Angular decorators and name a few common ones?**